polyswarm/polyswarm-client/README.md

 ## Installation

-You need python3 >= 3.6.5.
+You need python3 >= 3.6.5 and pip >= 20.0.
-Then to install polyswarm-client, use pip
+Then use pip to install polyswarm-client.

 ```python
 pip install polyswarm-client